tiptenbrink/opaque-borink/opaquepy/README.md

 ## Development

-First, install Poetry.
-Since we aim for compatibility with Python 3.9+, it's recommended to install Python 3.9 and create a virtual environment with:
+First, install uv.
+Since we aim for compatibility with Python 3.9+, it's recommended to install Python 3.9.

-`poetry env use <path to Python 3.9 executable>`

-Then, do `poetry shell` to activate the virtual environment.

-Next, run `poetry install` to install the (development) dependencies.
+Do `uv sync --no-install-project` to install the dependencies, not including the project.

-Finally, build the Rust project using `maturin develop` (it's recommended to install `maturin` globally using `cargo binstall maturin` or `pipx install maturin`).
+Next, install `maturin` and build the Rust project using `maturin develop --uv` (it's recommended to install `maturin` globally using `cargo binstall maturin` or `pipx install maturin`).

-Run the tests using `pytest`.
+Run the tests using `uv run pytest`.

 Note that type information is not available for the Rust functions, you will have to look at the Rust source code.
 Maturin builds a package structures as follows:
 - root `opaquepy` package